superluminar-io/serverless-graphql-workshop/docs/welcome.md

 ![Architecture](/_media/welcome/architecture.png)

-* Lamnda function for input validation
+* Lambda function for input validation
 * Two databases to store **articles** and **comments**
 * [VTL](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-mapping-template-reference.html) for resolvers to keep it as functionless as possible